Danish Architecture Center: Unraveling the Future of Design

 Visiting the Danish Architecture Center: Practical Information and Tips

-Danish Architecture Center at night
+Inside the Danish Architecture Center

 The Danish Architecture Center is strategically located at Bryghuspladsen 10, 1473 Copenhagen.
 For those relying on public transport, several bus routes and the nearby Vesterport and Nørreport stations provide seamless connections.
-Additionally, the facility promotes eco-friendly travel.
-Visitors can conveniently reach the DAC by bicycle, taking advantage of Copenhagen’s extensive network of cycling paths.

 Opening Hours